How to Monitor Space Weather and Why It Matters for Your Business

 Solar flares, geomagnetic storms, and radiation events affect satellite operations, aviation, power grids, and GPS accuracy.
 Here's what you need to monitor and how to prepare.

-In February 2022, a geomagnetic storm caused SpaceX to lose 40 Starlink satellites worth millions of dollars in satellite hardware.
+In February 2022, a geomagnetic storm caused SpaceX to lose 40 Starlink satellites worth an estimated $50 million.
 The satellites encountered unexpectedly high atmospheric drag during deployment and couldn't recover.
 It was a dramatic reminder that space weather isn't just a scientific curiosity — it's a business risk.

 What Is Space Weather?